UCAEngineeringPhysics/p2-wall-bouncer-starmarens/README.md

 > The goal is using this robot to cover a rectangle-shape area.
 > Do your research, make reasonable assumptions and propose a path pattern for the robot to follow.
 > Please state why this pattern is energy efficient.
+ The most energy-efficient pattern for a rectangle-shape area is the Boustrophedon Path (Snake-like path) oriented along the longest dimension.
+This is the most efficient because it minimizes the amount of turns the robot has to make.